US Immigration

 Gary's stuff arrives from the UK

 Goods and Chattels – Today has been a day of unpacking.
-After two and a half months of waiting for my stuff finally arrived.
+After two and a half months of waiting, my stuff finally arrived.
 Twenty four boxes and one desk.
 Eleven of the boxes contained just books.
 The remainder held personal papers, clothes, my computer, CDs DVDs and my speakers.
 One-minute read, 2 pictures

 Stored – Today we finally got round to putting my empty suitcases away in the shed.
 A simple job with a profound meaning.